 As with everything, if you don’t market your e-commerce store properly, people won’t find it.
 Here are some ideas on how you can make sure people check out your shop:

 - Make sure you have optimized your product descriptions for search engines.
-Check out this awesome guide by Chris on Kissmetrics to learn all you need to know about SEO for online stores.
+Check out this awesome guide by MOZ to learn all you need to know about SEO for online stores.

 - Also, promote your online shop on social media.
 Facebook, Instagram, Twitter, Pinterest, etc. can do wonders for your traffic.
 Learn more about social media e-commerce with this great blog post by Sproutsocial.

 - Consider integrating a blog in your shop, which is a great way to get additional readers to your store.
 Read how exactly your shop can profit from this and how you can get started in this Shopify article.

 - Start an email list and keep your readers updated about general industry news and your products.
-Have a look at this e-commerce email marketing guide of Ecommerce CEO.
+Have a look at this e-commerce email marketing guide for Ecommerce CEO.

 Ready for your First Shopify Store?

 As you can see, it is not complicated to set up a Shopify store in 25 minutes.
 Once you have created an account and made the general adjustments, you can upload your products and design the appearance of your shop.

-If you are still unsure if an e-commerce store is a right thing for you, give it a try.
+If you are still unsure if an e-commerce store is the right thing for you, give it a try.
 The 14-day Shopify trial doesn’t cost you anything.
 But it will help you to get started and get a feeling for the whole online shop world.
-Who knows, maybe you will even make a nice income in those first 2 weeks and decide to stick with it?
+Who knows, maybe you will even make a nice income in those first 2 weeks and decide to stick with it.